WarlightProgramming/cslbot/COMMANDS.md

 If this is set to True, the league will not create any matchups where players belonging to the same clan appear on multiple sides.

 ___

+#### WAIT PERIOD

+Minimum number of minutes to wait between iterations of the league.

+*Sample Args*: "15", "180", "240"

+*Default*: 240 (4 hours)

+Use this command responsibly and set it to values that are reasonable for your league.
+Do not set this any lower than your league needs it to be.

+If you want to set up a real-time league, set this to a value like 15.
+Keep in mind that this does not guarantee that your league will run every WAIT PERIOD minutes- that depends on how often the cslbot your league uses runs.
+If your WAIT PERIOD is less than the number of minutes between each iteration of the cslbot's run process, then you can expect that your league will be run at least once every (WAIT PERIOD * 2) minutes.
+Ideally, you should set this to a multiple of the number of minutes between each cslbot run process.

+If you're using this command to set up a real-time league, you will likely also want to use the [**MAX LAST SEEN**](#max-last-seen) prerequisite.

+___